Beyond tribe: solution to Eradication of tribalism and prevention of PEV(post election violence) (2013 version)

 Identities usually turn negative only in cases of competition.

-Let me split hairs: If the identity called you and I were in a competition, whom would you support?
+Let me give an example.
+If the identity called you and yours truly were in a competition, whom would you support?
 What of if our children were competing, would you really support mine rather than your son or daughter?
 Remember London Olympics 2012, which country did you support (especially in games where you had countrymen/women competing?)

 Politics is essentially a competition for the power or authority to manage public resources.
 In a democracy, Politicians need the numbers to emerge winners.
 To get the numbers, a politician will appeal to members of his/her family, clan, tribe, religion etc depending on the position at stake, or the identity with the requisite numbers.